ostash-group/BGCViz/docs/Quick_start.md

-Because we uploaded the json PRISM file (from PRISM 4.4.5), which also contains resistance and regulatory genes which can be mapped to the genomic coordinates, we can tick the checkbox "Use PRISM resistance and regulatory genes information" under "Antismash, SEMPI and PRISM data options".
+Because we uploaded the json PRISM file (from PRISM 4.4.5), which also contains resistance and regulatory genes which can be mapped to the genomic coordinates, we can tick the checkbox "Use PRISM resistance and regulatory genes information" under "Data manipulation option".
 This will cause a new "chromosome" to be visualized with these genes, named "P-supp".
 More details available [here](Input_files_options#PRISM).
 The genes are invisible on the plots due to plot scale.
 To make them more visible, you can tick the "Add thickness to PRISM resistance + regulatory genes results visualization" checkbox under "Improve visualization" menu.